Chuck Zito: Hells Angels

-He was also present at the Hellraiser Ball, a tattoo and motorcycle trade exposition in Plainview, New York sponsored by the Long Island chapter of the HAMC, which was ambushed by dozens of members of the rival Pagan's Motorcycle Club on February 23, 2002, resulting in one biker being killed and at least ten injured.
-A Hells Angel was charged with second-degree murder and seventy-three Pagan members were indicted on federal racketeering charges in the aftermath of the incident.
+On February 23, 2002, Zito was present at the Hellraiser Ball, a tattoo and motorcycle trade exposition in Plainview, New York, sponsored by the Long Island chapter of the Hells Angels, which was ambushed by dozens of members of the rival Pagan's Motorcycle Club, resulting in one biker being killed and at least ten injured.
+A Hells Angel was charged with second-degree murder and 73 Pagan members were indicted on federal racketeering charges in the aftermath of the incident.

-Zito attended the funeral of Gambino crime family boss John Gotti in Queens on June 14, 2002.
+Zito was a regular patron of the Scores strip club in Manhattan while the club was controlled by the Gambino crime family.
+According to the Justice Department, the New York Hells Angels have associated in criminality with the Gambino family.
+Zito attended the funeral of Gambino boss John Gotti in Maspeth, Queens on June 14, 2002.
 He declined to comment when he was approached by reporters after the wake.
+Zito had first met Gotti while they were incarcerated together at MCC in 1986.

 In 2004, Zito left the Hells Angels, after 25 years of membership in the club, to focus on his acting career.
-He resigned from the club in "good standing", an option reportedly extended only to the Hells Angels' most respected members.
+He resigned from the club "in good standing", an option reportedly extended only to the Hells Angels' most respected members.